minhlucvan/n8n-nodes-bullmq/README.md

 - Manually from the command line: use this method if your n8n instance doesn't support installation through [The n8n CLI](https://docs.n8n.io/integrations/community-nodes/installation/manual-install/)

-## BullMQ

-BullMQ is a Node.js queue library that is built on top of Redis.
-It is a rewrite of the original Bull Library, which is no longer maintained.
-BullMQ is a simple, fast, and reliable queue library suitable for a wide range of use cases.

-While working with **N8N** I found that we need some way to to queue the jobs and work on them asynchronously.
-Since **Redis** and **BullMQ** are the most lightweight and reliable solutions for this, I decided to create a set of nodes to work with **BullMQ**.

 ## Features